 Can You Refreeze Thawed Chicken?

-If you thaw your chicken but then decide you’re not yet ready to cook it, no problem because it’s totally safe to refreeze chicken after thawing according to the USDA.
+If you thaw your chicken but then decide you’re not yet ready to cook it, there's no problem because it’s totally safe to refreeze chicken after thawing according to the USDA.

 How to Thaw Ground Turkey?